kushyzee/100-days-of-code/log.md

 **Today's progress**: Started learning about JavaScript DOM

 **Thoughts**: I got started on JavaScript DOM today and I am beginning to really enjoy JavaScript.
 I am currently working on a webpage that makes use of some of the things I have learnt in JavaScript

+### Day 73: September 23.
+2022

+**Today's progress**: Completed freecodecamp Javascript ES6 section

+**Thoughts**: I completed the webpage i was working on previously and decided to go back to freecodecamp javascript course and got started learning regular expressions